chenasraf/sofmani/README.md

   - Clones a git repository to a local directory.
   - If `name` is a full git URL (https or SSH), the repository is cloned directly.
 If it is a repository path, e.g. `chenasraf/sofmani`, GitHub is assumed.
-  - **Options**:
-    - `opts.destination`: The local directory to clone the repository to.
-    - `opts.ref`: The branch, tag, or commit to checkout after cloning.

 - **`manifest`**